jcmoraisjr/coreos-omaha/README.md

 * `--listen=<port>` Port to listen, default is `8000`
 * `--trustproxy` Use when behind a proxy which defines `X-Forwarded-For` header

-#Channel declaration
+#Channels

-Channels are declared once per `--channel` argument.
 Use as much `--channel` arguments as the number of channels.

 The argument has the following syntax: